 Mastercard is turning the spotlight on one of the world’s most overlooked communities—those living with invisible disabilities like autism.

-Based on research by Mastercard, in Singapore alone, over 5,000 children under the age of 20 are on the autism spectrum, and diagnoses are rising globally, with one in 100 children being identified with the condition.
+According to research by the Autism Resource Centre in Singapore alone, over 5,000 children under the age of 20 are on the autism spectrum, and diagnoses are rising globally, with one in 100 children being identified with the condition.
 Despite these growing numbers, societal understanding remains limited, leaving many individuals and their caregivers to navigate a world that often lacks empathy for their unique challenges.

 In response, Mastercard has launched its #AcceptanceMatters campaign, an initiative aimed at transforming how the public views and supports individuals with autism.
 The campaign includes real-life stories and collaborations with disability organisations.